glush-n-charles/market-analysis/README.md

 #### Dimensionality Reduction and Markov Chains
 ###### By Michael Glushchenko

 Examining data similarities across stock/commodity/money markets.
-Applying the results to predict possible paths of a given stock.
+Using techniques of dimensionality reduction, noise reduction, and stochastic processes to identify patterns in a given chart of data.
+Applying the results to predict possible paths of a user-inputted stock symbol.

 ## Table of Contents
 * [Approach](https://github.com/mglush/market-analysis/blob/main/README.md#approaches)